jchryssanthacopoulos/quantum_information/assignment_2/README.md

 ## Compilation

-To compile the programs, run:
+To compile the modules and programs, run:

 ```
 ./compile.sh